 See Python Script policy.

-If you're connecting between proxies that are in the same organization and environment, be sure to see Consuming one proxy from another proxy for more on implementing a local connection that avoids unnecessary network overhead.
+If you're connecting between proxies that are in the same organization and environment, be sure to see Chaining API proxies together for more on implementing a local connection that avoids unnecessary network overhead.

 - Build a ServiceCallout request message using the AssignMessage policy, and populate the request object in a message variable.
 (This includes setting the request payload, path, and method.)